 - Example observations: The Median age of the Michigan population increased from 38.9 years to 39.9 years from 2010 to 2019.

 The population of the state increased by approximately 100,000 people between 2010 and 2019.

-- Check with your teacher to see if you can work with a partner or small group and if they want you to turn your completed activity sheet in.
+Check with your teacher to see if you can work with a partner or small group on the next activities.

 Play the Bracketology Game (15 min)

 Population Bracketology Game (takes about 15 min): Go to the following web site.

 Compare the State Populations and see how well you do!

 - At the bottom of the bracket click on State Population

 - Click on New Game